Coleman Hawkins: 1921–1939

-Hawkins's first significant gig was with Mamie Smith's Jazz Hounds in 1921, and he was with the band full-time from April 1922 to 1923, when he settled in New York City.
+Hawkins' first significant gig was with Mamie Smith's Jazz Hounds in 1921, and he was with the band full-time from April 1922 to 1923, when he settled in New York City.
 In the Jazz Hounds, he coincided with Garvin Bushell, Everett Robbins, Bubber Miley and Herb Flemming.
 Hawkins joined Fletcher Henderson's Orchestra, where he remained until 1934, sometimes doubling on clarinet and bass saxophone.
 Hawkins's playing changed significantly during Louis Armstrong's tenure with the Henderson Orchestra (1924–25).
 In the late 1920s, Hawkins participated in some of the earliest integrated recording sessions with the Mound City Blue Blowers.
 During his time with Henderson, he became a star soloist with increasing prominence on records.
 While with the band, he and Henry "Red" Allen recorded a series of small group sides for ARC (on their Perfect, Melotone, Romeo, and Oriole labels).
 Hawkins also recorded a number of solo recordings with either piano or a pick-up band of Henderson's musicians in 1933–34, just prior to his period in Europe.
-He was also featured on a Benny Goodman session on February 2, 1934 for Columbia, which also featured Mildred Bailey as guest vocalist.
+He was also featured on a Benny Goodman session on February 2, 1934, for Columbia, which also featured Mildred Bailey as guest vocalist.

 In late 1934, Hawkins accepted an invitation to play with Jack Hylton's orchestra in London, and toured Europe as a soloist until 1939, performing and recording with Django Reinhardt and Benny Carter in Paris in 1937.
 During Hawkins's time touring Europe between 1934 and 1939, attention in the U.S. shifted to other tenor saxophonists, including Lester Young, Ben Webster, and Chu Berry.
 Following his return to the United States, he quickly re-established himself as one of the leading figures on the instrument by adding innovations to his earlier style.